 The GPO refresh interval is 90 minutes on a computer.
 So keep in mind it could take up to 90 minutes before this policy gets applied to all computers.
 You can instantly refresh this by rebooting the computer or running the gpupdate /force command.

 Above is a screenshot showing the GPO linked to my ADPRO Computers OU.
-All of the sub OUs will inherit this policy.
-So computer in the Accounting, HR, and IT OU will get the lock screen GPO applied.
+All of the sub-OUs will inherit this policy.
+So computers in the Accounting, HR, and IT OU will get the lock screen GPO applied.

 How to Verify the Lock Screen GPO is applied